How to Use and Manage Microsoft Teams Video Filters

 3. Select Settings and navigate to Devices.

-5. Toggle these settings to see the changes in your preview window.
+5. Toggle these settings to observe changes directly inside the preview window.

 Troubleshooting Microsoft Teams Filters